Intermediate20 min readMaterial Handling

 Allen-Bradley Communications Example for Conveyor Systems

 Complete working example demonstrating Communications implementation for Conveyor Systems using Allen-Bradley Studio 5000 (formerly RSLogix 5000).
-This code has been tested on ControlLogix hardware.
+Follows Allen-Bradley naming conventions.
+Tested on ControlLogix hardware.

 // Allen-Bradley Studio 5000 (formerly RSLogix 5000) - Conveyor Systems Control